telerik/kendo-ui-core/docs/api/javascript/mobile/ui/listview.md

 ### dataBound

-Fires when the ListView has received data from the DataSource.
+Fires when the ListView has received data from the DataSource. **The event is used only when virtual (endless scrolling) mode is disabled.**

 #### Example